jgnmoose/terranous_spritekitswift/README.md

 login sections of code in GameViewController.swift.

 ## Game Description
-*Pilot your intrepid ship, the Terranous through an endless field of meteors and collect stars to increase your score.*
+*Pilot your intrepid ship, Terranous through an endless field of meteors and collect stars to increase your score.*

 *Every 5 stars you pick up without getting hit increases your bonus by 250 points up to a maximum of 5000 points per star.*